 This patina effect and the natural wearing of copper is part of the charm in choosing a ‘living finish’ sink.
 So if you don’t like the idea of this and want a sink that will stay shiny and new for as long as possible, then maybe a solid copper sink isn’t the right choice.

 Ceramic vs Stainless Steel Sink – Pros, Cons & Options Explored

 There you have it – and without a single ‘everything but the kitchen sink’ pun in sight!

-In this post, I’ve covered the different styles of sink available, the different sizes/configurations they come in and the different types of materials they are made from.
-I hope this will help you make the right choice for you.
+In this post, I’ve covered the different styles of sinks available, the different sizes/configurations they come in and the different types of materials they are made from.

 The kitchen sink might not be the most glamorous part of your kitchen, but that doesn’t mean it should be an afterthought.
 From corner to copper, single bowl to ceramic, there’s a style out there perfect for adding that je ne sais quoi to your new kitchen.